Ogundele-Abimbolu/DSA-Data-Analysis-Capstone-Project/README.md

 Insight: This shows the overall quality perception of products on the platform.

-Question 9: What is the total potential revenue (actual_price × rating_count) by category?
+**Question 9:** What is the total potential revenue (actual_price × rating_count) by category?

 Why it's important: This metric helps Amazon understand the revenue-generating potential of each category, considering both price and popularity.

 How we answered it: We used the total_potential_revenue calculated column and then summed it up by category using a pivot table.

 Resulting file: Total Potential Revenue.csv

-Insight: Categories with high potential revenue should be prioritized for growth and investment.
+Insight: Categories with high potential revenue should be prioritised for growth and investment.

-Question 10: What is the number of unique products per price range bucket (e.g., <₹200, ₹200–₹500, >₹500)?
+**Question 10:** What is the number of unique products per price range bucket (e.g., <₹200, ₹200–₹500, >₹500)?

 Why it's important: This helps Amazon understand its product offerings across different price points and identify gaps or oversaturation in certain price ranges.

 How we answered it: We created "price buckets" (e.g., products under ₹200, between ₹200 and ₹500, and over ₹500) and then counted the unique products in each bucket.